Top tips for a busy dance floor at your wedding

 One of the big fears that couples may have leading up to their wedding reception (or any other party for that matter) is the fear that nobody will dance.
 Whilst this fear is usually unnecessary, there are certain things to consider to really help those dance floor antics go from a ‘pretty good’ to ‘blooming amazing’!

-So here our are our tips to ensure a busy dance floor at your wedding reception.
+So here are my tips to ensure a busy dance floor at your wedding reception.

 Unfortunately many venues need to have sound limiters in place due to surrounding houses or residents.
 They work by limiting the volume of sound in the venue.
 If music gets too loud they will instantly cut power to the DJ or band, resulting in silence for a few moments before the power comes back.
 Not ideal.